JustTemmie/steam-presence/README.md

 see, no.

-Discord has severe limitations when it comes to Linux as most games running thru a compatability layer (like 90% of them) are displayed as pr-wrap or something similar.
+Discord has severe limitations when it comes to Linux as most games running thru a compatability layer, and most of these displayed as pr-wrap or something similar.

 in addition to this, there's the Steam Deck, a handheld linux game "console".